This was not the question I wanted to hear. It was not even a question, rather it was my wife’s way of telling me I was in trouble.

 “Oh, she will.”

-“Honey, for pity sake, the care home moved her to the memory unit because she forgot what her oven was for.”
+“Honey, get real, they moved her to the memory unit because she forgot what her oven was for.”

 “Yeah,” I said.